Our Story

 The CRI Board of Directors currently has a vacancy for the President position.
 Interested in joining our Board?
 Reach out to our Executive Director for more information!

-We will update this page after our next Board meeting.
+We will update this page soon.

 John Kiepe